averagehuman/argskwargs.io/src/articles/2016/django-typescript-part-one.rst

-Django Angular2 Basic Setup (Part One)
+Django, Typescript, Gulp (Part One)
 ######################################

 :date: 2016-12-05 10:00
-:category: Python
+:category: Javascript
 :author: averagehuman
-:tags: django, javascript, angular
+:tags: django
-:summary: Integrating angular2 typescript compilation and browserification with Django static files handling (Part One).
+:summary: Integrating Typescript compilation and browserification with Django static files handling (Part One).

 .. container:: callout primary

-    Integrating angular2 typescript compilation and browserification with Django static files handling.
+    Combining Typescript compilation with Django static files handling.

-    1. Managing and serving static browser assets with Django
+    1. Managing static browser assets with Django
-    2. `Typescript processing with gulp and yarn`_
+    2. `Compiling and converting Typescript`_
+    3. `Automating with Gulp`_

-Outline of a generic approach to handling static files with Django.
+A three-part post exploring Typescript transpilation and associated tooling.
+Part One outlines a generic approach to handling static files with Django.
 Tested with python3.

 Requirements
 ------------